You’re trying to figure out how to improve reading scores on standardized tests for your elementary students.

 If this is the case at your school, share specific strategies that parents could use at home to support their child’s reading proficiency and test preparation process.

-Parents really appreciate this information, and this gesture also helps them to understand the structure and importance of scoring well on the reading standardized exam.
+Parents really appreciate this information, and this gesture also helps them to understand the structure plus importance of scoring well on the reading standardized exam.

 Involving parents also discourages too many absences and tardies on the students’ part.